sleepjie/Valanar/Valanar Superdocument.md

 - **2500+BR** - The Great Exodus
 	The Gods lead the higher races from the mythological land known as Morrowsea to the shores of Valanar.
 - **1903BR** - The Primordial Sacrifice
+	The Primordial Dragons are wiped out as the material plane is assaulted by the Greater Fiends.
+Their
 - **1900BR** - The Desolation of Malyria
 - **1000BR** - Nassau Finishes Construction
 - **850BR** - Fall of Doyverd
 	The world's largest empire crumbles as the
+- **850BR** - Greater Witzia Founded
+	The Kingdom of Greater Witzia is the first of the Doyverd territories to claim independence, followed by Florence in 832BR and Skaldava around 800BR.
 - **500BR** - Eruption of Mt.
 Zephyra
 	A natural disaster which caused a massive ecological shift in Khard as well as killing tens of thousands of Dwarrow and forcing the rest into the Worldcaves and beyond.
 - **330BR/320BR** - The Witzian Civil War